 Managing People Experiencing a Mid-Career Slump

 Finding Ways to Re-Energize Team Members

-Trevor used to be the kind of guy who said "yes!" to every new project, who dug deep with his research, and delivered well-thought-through reports.
+Trevor used to be the kind of guy who said "yes!" to every new project, who dug deep with his research, and delivered confident, concise reports.
 He was an energetic part of the team, and people came to rely on him and his experience.